Russia at AIDS epidemic tipping point as HIV cases pass 1 million - official

-Russia registered its millionth HIV-positive patient - a 26-year-old woman in the south of the country - on Wednesday, Vadim Pokrovsky, the head of the federal AIDS center, told Reuters in a phone interview.
+Russia registered its millionth HIV-positive patient -- a 26-year-old woman in the south of the country -- on Wednesday, Vadim Pokrovsky, the head of the federal AIDS centre, told Reuters in a phone interview.

 But he said the real number of HIV-positive Russians could be as high as 1.5 million, or 1 percent of the population, based on his and other expert estimates.